Contested Accountings and Demanding an Accounting

 You are entitled to discovery, which includes access to documents, depositions, hearings and other evidence.
 As part of the process, we will make certain that you can review documents, as well as any testimony given at hearings or depositions.

 Another common occurrence on Long Island involves the failure of a fiduciary to provide the accounting in a timely manner.
-The accounting should be provided after the estate or within nine (9) months of the time of the appointment of the fiduciary – the time the will is admitted to probate and the executor is appointed, the administrator is appointed, or trustee is appointed.
-If the accounting is not provided within nine months of the time of appointment or once all the assets are collected and distributed, there are steps that we can take to force the accounting and removal if necessary of the fiduciary, when same is appropriate.
+The accounting should be provided after the estate distribution or within nine (9) months of the time of the appointment of the fiduciary—the time the will is admitted to probate and the executor is appointed, the administrator is appointed, or trustee is appointed.
+If the accounting is not provided within nine months of the time of appointment or once all the assets are collected and distributed, there are steps we can take to force the accounting and removal of the fiduciary, if necessary, when same is appropriate.

 At the Law Office of Bonnie Lawston, we have over two decades of experience handling all types of estate litigation, including contested accountings.
 We will listen carefully to learn the details of your case, and use our skill, knowledge, experience and resources to help you protect your rights.

 Out-of-State Executor Attorney

 If you are a fiduciary (executor, administrator, or trustee), an heir or a beneficiary of a New York estate, we can assist you.
 In fact, we represent clients nationwide.
 We can help you If the decedent died in New York or has assets in New York State.
 If you are chosen to represent the estate or if you are receiving an inheritance from a New York estate, contact our law firm today.